f418me/LightningMailFaucet/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
+During Lightning Workshops we often use a faucet to give the participants some satoshis to play around with.

+There are other possibility to do that with LNURL-withdraw QR-Codes.
+But we recognized that it is better to first only use the protocol layer when explaining the lightning network.
+Therefore we decided to use a faucet which can pay invoices directly.

-LNbits a free and open-source lightning wallet that offers a lot of extension.
+We use LNbits as a backend for the faucet.
+LNbits is a free and open-source lightning wallet that offers a lot of extension.
-LNbits can run on any lightning-network funding source, currently supporting LND, c-lightning, OpenNode, lntxbot, LNPay and even LNbits itself!
+LNbits can run on the lightning-network LND and core-lightning.

-You can run LNbits for yourself, or easily take the service from LNBits.

-Each wallet has its own API keys and there is no limit to the number of wallets you can make.

-Extensions add extra functionality to LNbits so it is possible to experiment with a range of cutting-edge technologies on the lightning network.
-One of the extension ist LNURL-withdraw.

-You can generate LNURL-withdraw links wich are also available in form of QR-Codes.
-With this QR-Codes every wallet that supports LNURL-withdraw can remain the amount which is defined.

-Generating vouchers in large quantities by the GUI is painful.
-Therefore you can use this script.
+In addition an e-mail address is required to check the request and to send the responses.

 <!-- GETTING STARTED -->